kmomar1/SER516-Java-Defects-Detector/README.md

 > [!NOTE]
 > Make sure you run the backend to use the backend

-To use the frontend just open `index.html` in a web browser.
+Please use the command: `npx http-server . -p 3000` while in the frontend directory